pramsey/crunchyblog/cloud-raster/cloud-raster.md

 ```
 POLYGON((-2054640 -367320,-2039280 -367320,-2039280 -382680,-2054640 -382680,-2054640 -367320))
 ```
-Just like geometries, raster tiles have a spatial reference id associated with them, in the case a projection that makes sense for a Canada-wide raster.
+Just like geometries, raster tiles have a spatial reference id associated with them, in this case a projection that makes sense for a Canada-wide raster.
 ```sql
 SELECT ST_SRID(rast)
   FROM mrdem30 OFFSET 50000 LIMIT 1;